Morrantho/Lectures/Python/week1day2.md

     <summary>Lists</summary>

-    Lists are like arrays in that they store data or multiple values as indices as opposed to key / value pairs.
+    Lists are like arrays in that they store data or multiple values as indices (numbers) as opposed to key / value pairs.

     <code>
         shoppingList = [];